vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 Module config is the object that is required to instantiate VS module.
 The config object you'll provide is later used to extend and hook into different parts of the application (like router, Vuex etc).
 Please use this object as the only part that is responsible for extending Vue Storefront.
 Otherwise it may stop working after some breaking core updates.

+Vue Storefront module object with provided config should be exported in `index.ts` entry point.
+Ideally it should be a named export named the same as modules key.

 This is how the signature of Vue Storefront Module looks like:
 ```js
 interface VueStorefrontModuleConfig {